AlexH-HankIT/phpietadmin-gui/README.md

 - [ ] Write installation documentation
 - [ ] Create screenshots and document the features
 - [ ] Don't reload menu and footer
+- [ ] Add multiple luns to one target
+- [ ] Dropdown for fileio or blockio

 Items are completely random ;-)